jaresj/mintake/README.md

 ## Optimizations

---- Optimizations/Fixes to Current Code ---
+###### --- Optimizations/Fixes to Current Code ---

--Use/workflow documentation for the site.
+-[ ] Use/workflow documentation for the site.

--Use ejs to make the state select, including a selected tag for the user's state (currently reloads to default on form edit).
+-[ ] Use ejs to make the state select, including a selected tag for the user's state (currently reloads to default on form edit).

--Customize the postmark confirmation email to users.
+-[ ] Customize the postmark confirmation email to users.

--Optimization for tablet/mobile devices (responsive design).
+-[ ] Optimization for tablet/mobile devices (responsive design).

--Add encryption to all medical information (current db information is all fictionalized to avoid HIPAA concerns).
+-[ ] Add encryption to all medical information (current db information is all fictionalized to avoid HIPAA concerns).

--SEO optimization.
+-[ ] SEO optimization.

--Accessibility optimization to a11y standards.
+-[ ] Accessibility optimization to a11y standards.

--Code refactoring in several functions.
+-[ ] Code refactoring in several functions.

---- Additional Features and Functionality ---
+###### --- Additional Features and Functionality ---

 -Differentiate authentication between doctors/patients.